 Nerves send and receive messages from every part of your body and process them in your brain.
 Nerves allow you to speak, see, feel, and think.

 Many nerves are coated in myelin.
-Myelin is an insulating material that, when it’s worn away or damaged, decreases nerve function.
-Without myelin, nerves can deteriorate, causing problems in the brain and throughout the body.
+Myelin is an insulating material.
+When it’s worn away or damaged, nerves can deteriorate, causing problems in the brain and throughout the body.
 Damage to myelin around nerves is called demyelination.

-Nerves are made up of neurons, composed of a cell body, dendrites, and an axon.
+Nerves are made up of neurons.
+Neurons are composed of a cell body, dendrites, and an axon.
 The axon sends messages from one neuron to the next.
 The axon also connects neurons to other cells, such as muscle cells.

 Some axons are extremely short.
 Others are 3 feet long.
 Some axons are covered in myelin.
 Myelin protects the axons and helps carry axon messages as quickly as possible.